-Every day, the United Kingdom’s exit from the European Union dominates the news agenda.
-With the continued uncertainty about a deal with the European Union, it is hard for people to know whether they’ll be able to do certain things in the future.
+The United Kingdom’s exit from the European Union dominates the daily news agenda, but it is hard for people to know whether they’ll be able to do certain things in the future.
 This article should help separate what’s certain from what’s unknown.

-As negotiations between Westminster and Brussels continue, there’s a lot of information reported about what is or is not agreed.
-However, it is important to note that nothing has been formally agreed until all sides have approved of plans.
+Negotiations between Westminster and Brussels will continue throughout 2020 to agree new, ongoing arrangements.
+It is important to note that nothing has been formally agreed until all sides have approved of plans.